 You may have noticed Roasted Vegetable Egg Scramble on my weekly menus a lot lately.
 That’s because that dish is my new favourite go-to dinner.
 FAVORITE.
 Since I’ve started going to the farmer’s market every Wednesday, I’ve been regularly roasting vegetables to have on hand in the fridge throughout the week.
 As a result, we’ve been making these roasted vegetable egg scrambles on busy nights and it is just so darn tasty.
 The first time I made these eggs, Cate was especially enamoured and when Nate walked through the door that night she exclaimed, “You are going to LOVE dinner tonight.”

 Serves: 1 serving

 - Heat a small frying pan on the stove over medium heat.
 Once the pan has been heating up for a few minutes, add the butter and roasted vegetables.
 Stir occasionally as they heat up.

 - Whisk the two eggs with the salt (my rule of thumb is 2 pinches of salt per egg, so if you’re cooking more than 2 eggs, just add more pinches accordingly).
 Note: this recipe is for one serving, but you can easily up the amount of eggs and vegetables and just cook them in a larger pan.
 Works great!

-- Once the vegetables are heated through, pour the egg into the pan.
-Let cook for about a minute, then start to "flip" the eggs, turning the eggs and veggies over in the pan evenly.
-Cook until all the egg is just cooked through, making sure not too cook too long.
+- Once the vegetables are heated, pour the eggs into the pan.
+Let them cook for about a minute, then start to “flip” the eggs, turning the eggs and veggies over in the pan evenly.
+Cook until all the eggs are just cooked through, making sure not to cook too long.